 Everybody knows Portas Largas â" the "Large Doors".
 This is one of Bairro Alto's most celebrated bars, a magnet for a predominantly young, gay-friendly crowd from all over the world.
 Its origins as a fado house are still apparent, with an azulejo (tile) panel depicting a singer and musician decorating one end of the bar.
 Battered old furniture and a slightly scruffy ambiance only add to the building's wonderfully ad hoc appeal.
 This place positively heaves during the summer months and ordering one of the famous caipirinha or mojito cocktails over the counter can be challenge.
 Once served, it's best to escape the sweaty interior and join the throng outside on Rua da Atalaia.
 The vibe is overwhelmingly friendly and laid back, more so at night when there's usually an African or Brazilian combo providing a live, hip-swaying soundtrack.

-A quirky boho vibe permeates this long established drinking den.
+A quirky boho vibe permeates this long established drinking den, which is also known locally as Agito.
 Decorated throughout with jumble sale kitsch, all mismatched furniture, flea-market décor and the odd antique, the bar welcomes an eclectic crowd seeking respite from one of Bairro Alto's busiest streets.
 Loucas & Sonhadores is deceptively spacious.
 The bar area leads through to a second salon where food is served in eccentric and sociable living room surroundings.
 The venue's name translates as 'Fools and Dreamers', a nod perhaps to the type of clientele that frequents the bar - artists, writers, musicians, and lots of wannabe students.
 For anyone else, this is a novel place to chill out in great company, especially if you like good old table wine: it's just 1 a glass!

 Translated to English, capela means "chapel" and indeed, this bar occupies a site that was once a place of worship.
 Today it's still drawing the faithful after a 1998 conversion to a late night music venue.
 Manager Pedro Silva hangs out with some of Portugal's top DJs who provide Capela with its cool clubby vibe (by the way, they spin vinyl).
 The funky electronica is never too loud as to drown out conversation, which makes Capela a great choice for catching up with friends mid-evening over inexpensive drinks.
 The baristas mix a pretty good cocktail, and there's a good gin selection.